finopsfoundation/sig-french/README.md

 #### End User Input Gathering (Inbound Communication)

-- Gather and synthetize useful French community end user input and feedback regarding expectations, pain points, primary use cases etc.
+- Gather and synthetize useful French community end-user input and feedback regarding expectations, pain points, primary use cases etc...

 #### Community Enablement

-- The French SIGs will be an open organization with meetings, meeting agendas and notes, mailing lists, and other communications in the open
+- The French SIG will be an open organization with meetings, meeting agendas and notes, mailing lists, and other communications
-- The mailing list, SIG meeting calendar, and other communication documents of the SIG will be openly published and maintained
+- The mailing list, SIG meeting calendar, and other communication documents of the SIG will be openly published and maintained (see below last chapter)

 ## Governance and Operations

-This SIG follows the [standard operating model](https://github.com/finopsfoundation/tac/blob/master/sigs/readme.md#operating-model) provided by the TOC unless otherwise stated here.
+This SIG follows the [standard operating model](https://github.com/finopsfoundation/tac/blob/master/sigs/readme.md#operating-model) provided by the TAC unless otherwise stated here.

 ## Operating Model

 ### French SIG Members

-Any person who is a member of the Finops Foundation is welcome to join the French SIG.
+**Any person who is a member of the Finops Foundation is welcome to join the French SIG**.

 Members must adhere to the Finops Foundation ethics, code of conduct and respect the present charter.
 The French SIG will enforce a strict “no sales pitch” code of conduct.
 Participant diversity is strongly encouraged within the French SIG.
 The SIG chairs will actively encourage a diverse range of community members to take up named roles.
 A variety of perspectives is strongly encouraged.
-To this end, a supermajority (⅔ or more) of chairs or a supermajority of tech leads from a single group of related companies, market segment, etc will be actively discouraged by the Management Comitte.
+To this end, a supermajority (⅔ or more) of chairs or a supermajority of tech leads from a single group of related companies, market segment, etc will be actively discouraged by the Management Comittee.

 #### Right & Duties of members